linode/docs/docs/applications/cloud-storage/access-google-drive-linode.md

 ## Setup access to the Google Drive API

-Now we're going to turn on API access to Google Drive and create a set of credentials.
-Do these steps from a web browser on your regular computer.
+Now we're going to enable API access to Google Drive and create a set of credentials.
+These steps require a web browser on your local computer.

 1. Visit the API developer's console on your desktop at https://console.developers.google.com/project